Higher Education Cheating Services Prohibition Bill [HL]

 Description

-The Higher Education Cheating Services Prohibition Bill criminalizes the provision and advertisement of services designed to assist students in cheating on higher education assessments.
-Specifically, it's illegal to:
+The Higher Education Cheating Services Prohibition Bill criminalizes the provision and advertisement of services designed to facilitate academic dishonesty in higher education.
+Specifically, it outlines the following:

-There is a defence if the person can show they did not know, and could not have reasonably known, that the service would be used for unauthorized cheating.
-Corporations can also be prosecuted, as can their directors or managers if the offence was committed with their consent, connivance, or neglect.
-Penalties include fines upon summary conviction or indictment.
+- Exemption: There is a defence if the provider can demonstrate they did not know, and could not reasonably have known, that the service would be used for unauthorized cheating.

 Government Spending

-The bill does not directly specify any government spending.
-The cost of enforcement would likely fall on existing law enforcement agencies, but no figures are provided in the bill text.
+The bill does not directly specify any increase or decrease in government spending.
+The cost of enforcement would likely fall upon existing law enforcement agencies in England and Wales.
+No specific figures are provided within the bill text.

 Groups Affected

-• Students: The bill aims to protect academic integrity and prevent students from engaging in cheating.
+- Students: The bill aims to protect students' academic integrity and ensure fair assessment practices.

-• Higher Education Institutions: The bill supports their efforts to maintain academic standards and deal with cheating.
+- Higher Education Institutions: The bill supports their efforts to maintain academic standards and prevent cheating.

-• Law Enforcement Agencies: These agencies would be responsible for enforcing the law and investigating potential offences.
+- Law enforcement agencies: These agencies will be responsible for enforcing the new legislation.

 Powered by nyModel